kariannemah/ngram-viewer/README.md

 Google Books Ngram Viewer allows you to chart the frequency of a given word or phrase in over 5.2 million books, published between 1500 and 2008 and now digitized by Google.

-With this extension for Chrome, you can select a word or phrase on a web page and, in one click, graph its frequency in the Google Books corpus.
+With this extension for Chrome, you can select a word or phrase on a web page and, with one click, graph its frequency in the Google Books corpus.

 Try out the Ngram Viewer extension for yourself: